bkansal/SUSY_Photon/README.md

-# SUSY search with at-least one photon, MET & no. of jets for full Run2 including electroweak as well as strong productions
+# SUSY search with at-least one photon, MET & N_{jets} including electroweak as well as strong productions